What to know about buying a house in Oregon

 Borrowers can often get into a new home with as little as 3% or even 0% down using one of these low-down-payment mortgage programs:

-- Conventional 97 — From Freddie Mac or Fannie Mae.
-3% down payment and 620 minimum credit score.
-You can usually stop paying mortgage insurance after a few years
+- Conventional 97: Backed by Freddie Mac or Fannie Mae.
+3% down payment and 620 minimum FICO score.
+You can usually stop paying mortgage insurance after a few years once you reach 20% home equity

-- FHA loan — Backed by the Federal Housing Administration.
+- FHA loan: Backed by the Federal Housing Administration.
 3.5% down and a 580 minimum credit score.
-But you’re typically on the hook for mortgage insurance until you refinance to a different type of mortgage, move, or pay off your loan
+But you’re on the hook for mortgage insurance premiums (MIP) until you refinance to a different type of mortgage, move, or pay off your loan

-- VA loan — Only for veterans, active military members, reservists, and National Guard.
+- VA loan: Only for veterans and active-duty service members.
 Zero down payment is required.
 Minimum credit score varies by lender but often 620.
 No ongoing mortgage insurance after closing.
 These are arguably the best mortgages available, so apply if you’re eligible

-- OHCS loan — May include competitive interest rates and can be used with down payment assistance.
-More information below
+- Oregon Housing and Community Services (OHCS) loan: May include competitive interest rates and can be used with down payment assistance.
+More information on OHCS fixed-rate loans below

-Note that most of these programs require you to buy a primary residence.
-That’s a home you’ll live in full-time, not a vacation home or investment property.
+Note that government loan programs (including FHA, VA, and USDA home loans) require you to buy a primary residence.
+That means you can’t use these loans for a vacation home or investment property.

 Oregon first-time home buyer programs